retronx-team/MilkyTracker/platforms/nx/README.md

 	- DPAD-DOWN → Keyboard DOWN
 	- LB / RB → Mouse click (hold controller L or R to right click)
 	- Stick → Mouse move (pushing on the stick allows you to change speed)
-	- Plus / Minus → toggle mouse move speed
+	- Plus / Minus → Open on screen keyboard

 **Note:** USB keyboard and mouse are supported.